ChristmasKris/mediaSorter/README.md

 # Media Sorter

-A simple web application for sorting media into approved and declined folders.
+A simple web application developed by AI for sorting media into approved and declined folders.

 ## How It Works